v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/object-oriented-programming.md

 ## <a name="generics"></a>Generics

-Possono includere classi, strutture, interfacce e metodi in .NET *parametri di tipo* che definiscono i tipi di oggetti che possono archiviare o usare.
+Classes, structures, interfaces and methods in .NET can include *type parameters* that define types of objects that they can store or use.
 L'esempio più comune di generics è una raccolta, dove è possibile specificare il tipo di oggetti da archiviare in una raccolta.

 Per definire una classe generica: